ranegray/soma/README.md

-# H1.Soma
+# h1.soma

-**H1.Soma** is a real-time dashboard and visualization interface for the Unitree H1-2 humanoid robot.
-It provides insight into the robot's motor states, IMU readings, control status, and overall physical performance during live experiments or development sessions.

-This tool is designed to help researchers, developers, and engineers in the Correll Lab observe, debug, and better understand the behavior and state of the H1 platform.

-## Why the Name?

-> **“Soma”** comes from the Greek word for *body*.
-In robotics and neuroscience, it often refers to the embodied physical system — the hardware that moves, senses, and interacts with the world.
+**h1.soma** is a dashboard that shows you what's happening with the unitree h1-2 robot in real-time. you can see motor states, sensor readings, and how the robot's performing while you're working with it.

+we built this to help us see what's going on with the h1 during experiments in the correll lab.

+## why "soma"?

-In the context of the H1 robot, **H1.Soma** represents a live window into the *body* of the machine — showing how it moves, how it reacts, and what it experiences in real time.
+"soma" is greek for "body." it's like a window into the robot's physical being - showing you how it moves and what it's experiencing as it happens.

-## What It Does
+## what it does

-- Connects to a WebSocket server streaming robot state data (`rt/lowstate`)
+- subscribes to ros topics from a web server running directly on the h1-2 robot
+- visualizes the robot's data through a custom web ui
-- Displays real-time telemetry from the H1-2 robot:
+- displays real-time info like:
-  - Motor angles, speeds, and torques
+  - motor angles, speeds, and torques
-  - IMU orientation (quaternion and RPY)
+  - orientation data
-  - Accelerometer and gyroscope readings
+  - sensor readings
-  - CPU and battery status
+  - battery and cpu status
+- lets you monitor the robot remotely through any browser
-- Provides a live feed of raw state data for debugging
+- provides a simple interface for debugging and development
-- Clean, responsive web UI built with React + Tailwind

-## Future Additions

-- Live control input preview via `rt/lowcmd`
-- Per-joint plots or gait overlays
-- 3D visualization of robot pose (via Three.js or Unity WebView)

-## Tech Stack
+## tech we used

+- react (vite)
+- typescript
+- tailwind
-- React (Vite)
+- react-router
-- Tailwind CSS
+- roslibjs
-- WebSocket API (Browser-native)
+- rosbridge
-- FastAPI WebSocket backend (Python simulator)

 ---

-*Made for the Correll Lab — CU Boulder Robotics.*
+_made for the correll lab_